 Prior to joining our firm, Michele worked as an attorney at the King County Prosecutors Office and the US Coast Guard.
 Michele received her degree in history in 1994, and her law degree in 1997, both from Gonzaga University.

-Michele emphasizes clear and thorough communication with her clients, arming them with information to make smart choices throughout the process.
+Michele emphasizes clear and thorough communication with her clients.
+Thus, arming them with information to make smarter choices throughout the process.

 Past Employment Positions

 - King County Prosecuting Attorney’s Office, Deputy Prosecuting Attorney, 2000 – 2009

 - The United States Coast Guard, Lieutenant, 1997 – 2000

 Criminal law and immigration attorney appointments are available at our Port Orchard office.